Letters of Recommendation

 The Family Educational Rights and Privacy Act (FERPA) of 1974 gives students (persons admitted and enrolled), the right to inspect letters of recommendation written in support of applications for admission.
 The law also permits students to waive that right if they choose, although such a waiver must be voluntary and cannot be a condition of admission, award, or employment.

 Waiving your right of access to the letters of recommendation is optional.
-However, the Admissions Committee cannot use letters of recommendation intended to be confidential unless the applicant waives access by signing the Waiver of Access statement.
+However, the Admissions Committee cannot use letters of recommendation intended by the recommender to be confidential unless the applicant waives access by signing the Waiver of Access statement.
 The process for "waiving access" or "declining to waive access" is described below.

 For the Applicant